 Should you have additional questions, you are welcome to contact the faculty's International Relations Office at email@example.com.

-The Faculty of Health and Medical Sciences offers a mentor programme for newly arrived exchange students to help them off to a good start in Copenhagen.
+The Faculty of Health and Medical Sciences offers a mentor programme for newly arrived exchange students to help you off to a good start in Copenhagen.

-We match exchange students with current students at the faculty to help you get the best start to your studies and life in Copenhagen.
+We match you with current students at the faculty to help you get the best start to your studies and life in Copenhagen.

 Besides the many activities, the mentors help exchange students with e.g.: